 5. The committee discussed an alternative to selecting representatives by colleges.
 One option would be to have one representative per Gen Ed category.
 The committee considered the suggestion to have people run for all the Foundation level sub-groups so that it’s truly Gen Ed being represented.
 Election of members by Gen Ed categories at Foundation, CEA sidebar, Investigation levels.

-The committee discussed the college representation: elect or appointe
+The committee discussed the college representation: elected or appointed

 It was suggested that only tenured faculty could serve.